marcgg/marcgg.github.com/_posts/2015-06-04-getting-started-with-elixir-processes.md

 ### Maintaining State

-This time we'll have to define a [module][11] to simplify everything.
+This time we'll have to define a [module][10] to simplify everything.
 This module responds to a start method that will just spawn a process running its second method, "loop".
-I made loop method [private](), but it is not required for this to work._
+I made loop method [private](), but it is not required for this to work.

 The loop method is very similar to what our previous process would do, but this time it calls itself after receiving a message, maintaining state and keeping itself alive.

 I left a few debugging messages so what happens is even clearer when looking at the output.